raoulx24/valkey-operator/docs/valkey-cluster-custom-resources.md

 spec:
   # the generated secret that will be mounted in valkey nodes
   secretName: valkey-poc-acl
-  admin:
+  secretType: Secret                # Secret, SecretsStore
+  admin-user:
     name: valkey-admin              # if empty, legacy mode used (with "default" user)
-    # password will be from aclDefinitionsSecretRef, with key admin.name. if empty, name is "default"
+    password:
+      key: valkey-admin-pass
+    # acl: "+@all ~*"               # harcoded, they will be minimal
   # imutable after creation (?)
+  replication-user:
+    name: primary-replication-user
+    password:
+      key: primary-replication-pass
+    # acl: "+replication"           # harcoded, they will be minimal
   clusterPassword: "cluster-secret-pass"
-    valueFrom:
-      secretKeyRef:
     key: cluster-password
   users:
   - name: "valkey-user"
-    acl: "+GET +SET ~app:*"         # admin is +@all ~*
+    # acl will be from secretName, with key user[i].name-'acl'
-    # password will be from secretName, with key user[i].name
+    # password will be from secretName, with key user[i].name-'pass'
   aclDefinitionsSecretRef: valkey-poc-acl-defs
 status:
   phase: Applied                    # MissingSecret, IncompleteSecret, Applying, Applied, Error